teejclark/academic-kickstart/content/project/predprey/index.md

 # Featured image
-# To use, add an image named `featured.jpg` to your project's folder
+# To use, add an image named `featured.png` to your project's folder
 [image]
   # Caption (optional)
-  #caption = "Photo by rawpixel on Unsplash"
+  caption = "Photo by Dan Stahler, Yellowstone National Park"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"
 +++

 The study of predator-prey population dynamics is dominated by simplified mathematical models that focus on the relationship between a single predator and prey, exemplified by the Isle Royale wolf-moose system.
 However, few systems are this simple in nature.
-Most assemblages contain multiple predator and multiple prey species, and their inclusion may spur novel and complex predator-prey interactions.
-I use mathematical models to represent multi-predator/prey population dynamics to understand what drives populations of large mammals and how to better manage them in the Rocky Mountain West.
+Most assemblages contain multiple predator and prey species, and their inclusion may spur novel and complex predator-prey interactions.
+I am building multi-species integrated population models to better understand what drives populations of large mammals and how to better manage them in the Rocky Mountains.